 Process 1.
 Make a backup copy of Outlook PST file:

-7. Now close all the windows, and open Windows Explorer or My Computer and paste the path in the location bar on the top and hit Enter.
+7. Please, shut all the windows, then launch Windows Explorer or My Computer.
+Next, paste the path into the address bar at the top and press Enter.

 8. Here you can see the PST file(s).

-9. Now to take a backup of a .pst file, just copy and paste it at another location on the hard drive, external drive or any removable storage drive.
+9. To create a backup of a .pst file, simply duplicate and transfer it to an alternative location on your hard drive, an external drive, or any removable storage device.

 Process 2.
 Import PST File from Another Computer:

-2. In Import and Export Wizard, click on Import from another program or file, and hit Next to proceed further.
+2. Within the Import and Export Wizard, select Import from another program or file and then click Next to advance to the next step.
+Click Import from another program or file

 While moving PST file from one computer to another, your PST file might get corrupted.
 So it is advised you to choose PST Repair tool to get rid of such issue.